timofeysie/heroes2/README.md

 ## <a name="deploying-to-heroku">Deploying to Heroku</a>

 For Heroku, we serve the app with NodeJS.
 This will also provide an API to get and save data for the app later.
 Heroku is easy to set up.
-You create an account, download the toolbelt, add the remote and push to the server.
+You create an account, download the tool belt, add the remote and push to the server.
 However, with Angular2, it was not so easy.
 Had the following error when trying to deploy.
 ```
 remote:        sh: 1: typings: not found